-Winter is the perfect time to shoot something different and if you like macro photography like I do here is a little tutorial about how to photograph snowflakes with DSLR.
+Winter is the perfect time to shoot something different and if you like macro photography as I do here is a little tutorial about how to photograph snowflakes with a DSLR.

 In order to achieve greatness in photographing snowflakes, we will go through:

 - Tips and tricks

 What equipment you need to capture snowflakes